What Do Adventists Believe About the Sinful Nature of Humanity?

 But God in Christ reconciled the world to Himself and by His Spirit restores in penitent mortals the image of their Maker.
 Created for the glory of God, they are called to love Him and one another, and to care for their environment.”

-Are people as bad as others claim?
-What about the good people, and the good things those people do?
+Are people as bad as the Bible claims?
+What about the good people and the good things they do?
 How can anyone deny this?

 But that’s not what the doctrine of human sinfulness is about.